Zasilkovna/WooCommerce/packetery/packetery_vendor/tracy/tracy/readme.md

 Production mode and error logging
 ---------------------------------

-As you can see, Tracy is quite eloquent.
+As you can see, PacketeryTracy is quite eloquent.
 It is appreciated in a development environment, but on a production server, it would cause a disaster.
 Any debugging information cannot be listed there.
-Therefore Tracy has an environment autodetection and logging functionality.
-Instead of showing herself, Tracy stores information into a log file and shows the visitor a user-comprehensible server error message:
+Therefore PacketeryTracy has an environment autodetection and logging functionality.
+Instead of showing herself, PacketeryTracy stores information into a log file and shows the visitor a user-comprehensible server error message:

 [![Server Error 500](https://nette.github.io/tracy/images/tracy-error2.png)](https://nette.github.io/tracy/tracy-production.html)